How to Downgrade WordPress Safely

 Congratulations, you’ve successfully downgraded your WordPress version.
 Assuming you need the site at this lower version for a few days and you still want a functional site, there are a bunch of things you need to do.

-• Disable auto-updates: To keep the changes you have made for more than 12 hours, you need to disable auto updates.
+- Disable auto updates: To keep the changes you have made for more than 12 hours, you need to disable auto updates.
 If you aren’t worried about the minor releases, then you can do so from the Updates menu.
 If you require a very specific version of WordPress, then you will need to set constants in the wp-config file to disable minor WordPress updates as well.
-Either way, we have a detailed tutorial on how you can go about doing that safely.

-• Clear all the caches: This is to ensure that only the latest version of your site is available to visitors.
+- Clear all the caches: This is to ensure that only the current version of your site is available to visitors.

-• Reactivate your plugins and themes: Once you’ve ascertained everything is working like clockwork, enable your plugins and themes one at a time.
+- Reactivate your plugins: Once you’ve ascertained everything is working like clockwork, enable your plugins and themes one at a time.
 This is important because any one of these could trip up your site.
 Doing them one at a time gives you a chance to check your site after each activation, and spot a culprit instantly.

 Troubleshooting WordPress downgrade issues